realTristan/hermes/README.md

 	var (
 		cache        *Hermes.Cache   = Hermes.InitCache()
 		maxWords     int             = 10 // -1 for no limit
-		maxSizeBytes int             = -1 // -1 for no limit
+		maxBytes int             = -1 // -1 for no limit

 		// The keys you want to search through in the FTS schema       map[string]bool = map[string]bool{